cmulhollandd/Bobs-Playlist/README.md

 ### Setup
 1. All dependencies can be installed by running ```pip install requirements.txt```
 	* Or, alternatively, these can be installed manually through a different package manager
-2. If this is the first time using selenium, you will need to also install geckodriver for firefox.
+2. If this is the first time using selenium, you will need to also install chromedriver for Google Chrome.
+    * This script uses the chrome driver because it can be run in a headless mode for use over ssh..
 	* More instructions on this set are available [here](https://selenium-python.readthedocs.io/installation.html#drivers)
-	* Whichever geckodriver you download, needs to be placed in your environment's `PATH` (either `/usr/bin/` or `/usr/local/bin/` on UNIX systems)
+	* Whichever driver you download, needs to be placed in your environment's `PATH` (either `/usr/bin/` or `/usr/local/bin/` on UNIX systems)
 3. Environment Variables
 	* This script makes use of different environment variables for spotify access keys and playlist urls, namely:
 		* `SPOTIPY_CLIENT_ID`: client id key provided by spotify